e-breuninger/spring-boot-starter-breuninger/CONTRIBUTING.md

 the issue is clear (e.g. a typo) and the fix is simple, you can continue and fix it.

-## Contact the breuninger boot core team
+## Contact the spring-boot-starter-breuninger core team

 Feel free to contact any of us if you have any questions or need help!

 * [Benedikt Stemmildt](https://github.com/benestem) aka "The Author"

-Our colleagues at breuninger can use the rocket.chat group "spring-boot-starter-breuninger" to contact us.
+Our colleagues at breuninger can use the rocket.chat group "#spring-boot-starter-breuninger" to contact us.

 ## How to change code